-This graph shows only one dimension - cognitive - meaning that you have an intellectual understanding about this aspect.
-We don't have enough data to report on your behaviors or feelings about this topic.
+This graph shows the two dimensions of cognitive and behavioral, meaning that you have an intellectual understanding of this aspect, and you also act upon it.
+We don't have enough data to report if or how you connect with your feelings related to this item.

-YOUR SMI RESPONSES INDICATE THAT you

-think it is important to find a purpose in life, to identify something that, by making a difference, makes our life meaningful.
+YOUR SMI RESPONSES INDICATE THAT you think it is important to find a purpose in life, to identify something that, by making a difference, makes our life meaningful.